splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 View your Browser test
 ====================================

-Now that you created and saved a test, check whether it’s collecting data as expected:
+Now that you created and saved a test, check whether it's collecting data as expected:

 #.
 From the :guilabel:`Tests` list, select the three-dot :guilabel:`Actions` menu and select :guilabel:`Play` arrow icon to manually trigger a live run of the test, or wait for at least one duration of the test frequency you set so that the test has time to run and collect data.
 #.
-Select the test you’re interested in to open the :guilabel:`Test history` view, where you can view visualizations of recent test results and metrics.
+Select the test you're interested in to open the :guilabel:`Test history` view, where you can view visualizations of recent test results and metrics.

 #.
 See :ref:`browser-test-results` to learn more about Browser test results.